What is cross-selling?

 For example, Orankl—a Shopify app— lets customers leave a star rating or product review.
 What’s interesting is that they cross-sell other products like the leather wallet and strap too.

-If you get a low response rate, then provide customers with incentives like discounts or freebies in exchange for honest reviews.
+If you get a low response rate, provide customers with incentives like discounts or freebies to exchange honest reviews.

 6. Be Transparent

 They say honesty is the best policy, and this is true in customer service too.

 We usually consider our products and services the best out of bias, but remember to be transparent about its cons.

 Be honest about the benefits of the products to build trust and loyalty.
 Answer customer inquiries honestly and help customers determine if it’s a good fit.
 Be upfront about pricing, features, and contracts, and shoppers will likely stick around.
 When customers become doubtful, they won’t buy your products.